Kale and Red Onion Savory Breakfast Squares

-Kale and Red Onion Savory Breakfast Squares are a meatless low-carb breakfast bake that can help you start your day with a healthy dose of veggies!
+This Kale and Red Onion Savory Breakfast is a meatless low-carb breakfast bake that will start your day with a healthy dose of veggies!
+And there are some interesting ingredients that give this savory breakfast bake amazing Umami flavor!

-These Kale and Red Onion Savory Breakfast Squares are such a delicious and nutritious breakfast option!
-And when some people asked for Meatless Recipes when they responded to my 15 Year Anniversary post, I was glad that I’d recently made this to update the photos and share it with you.
-If you’re trying to eat more vegetables (and most of us should be!) starting the day with a breakfast like this that includes vegetables is a great idea.
+This Kale and Red Onion Savory Breakfast is such a delicious and nutritious breakfast option!
+And if you’re trying to eat more vegetables (and most of us should be) starting the day with a dish like this that includes vegetables is a great idea.
+This is exactly the kind of Weekend Food Prep breakfast I love to make on the weekend and reheat all week.

 What Foods have Umami Flavors?

-The concept of Umami as one of the five distinct types of flavors originated in Japan in the early 1900s, and since then the word has become somewhat synonymous with the word savory when describing foods with this flavor.
+The concept of Umami (which means “a pleasant savory taste” in Japanese) as being one of the five distinct types of flavors originated in Japan in the early 1900s, and since then the word has become somewhat synonymous with the word savory.
 Common foods considered to be high in Umami include things like fish, tomatoes, mushrooms, meat, all types of cheese, and soy sauce.
 Umami is also the flavor receptor that makes me love Spike Seasoning (affiliate link) so much.
 Read more about Umami if you’re curious about this “fifth taste.”

 What ingredients do you need for this recipe?